Diblo Dibala

+Life and career

 He was born in 1954 in Kisangani.
 He moved to Kinshasa as a child, and aged 15 won a talent competition which led to him playing guitar in Franco's TPOK band.
 Dibala remained with the group for only a short period, going on to play with Vox Africa, Orchestra Bella Mambo and Bella Bella, in which band he first played with Kanda Bongo Man.

 In 1979, he moved to Brussels, and in 1981 he joined Kanda Bongo Man's band in Paris.
 Their first album, Iyole (1981), was a success.
 Diblo became a sought after session guitarist, working with Pepe Kalle and many other soukous musicians.

 In the mid-1980s, he formed his own band, Loketo (meaning 'hips'), with singers Aurlus Mabele and Mav Cacharel.
 A few years later, he left the band in 1990 and formed a new group, Matchatcha, which is still active after a number of personnel changes.